kieranscutt/bookworms-project/README.md

 ## Installation

 Clone this repo
-In terminal navigate to bookworms-project.
+In terminal navigate to bookworms-project
-Run npm install to install dependencies.
+Run npm install to install dependencies

 ## Technologies Used.

 Frontend
 HTML CSS JavaScript

 Backend
-NodeJS
 Express
 dotenv
 Cors